laurenstreet/ai-supply/_posts/2023-09-01-Artificial-Intelligence-Consciousness.md

 Of course, with the creation of any new technology comes some ethical considerations, but here we're talking about potentially making machines conscious, arguably bringing a form of life into being.
 If, on the other hand, it's not possible to create consciousness in machines, unconscious machines can be made to seem very conscious.

-The authors, then, note two main categories of ethical considerations: overattribution and underattribution of consciousness to AI.
+The authors, then, note two main categories of ethical considerations: over-attribution and under-attribution of consciousness to AI.

 The risk that we'll attribute consciousness to unconscious AI systems is more likely, especially with large language models [[17]](https://arxiv.org/abs/2305.16367).
-While the risk of underattributed consciousness is also plausible given that conscious AI systems may have completely different modes of being than we [[18]](https://nickbostrom.com/papers/digital-minds.pdf).
+While the risk of under-attributed consciousness is also plausible given that conscious AI systems may have completely different modes of being than we [[18]](https://nickbostrom.com/papers/digital-minds.pdf).

 One way to combat both possibilities is to better understand when a system is conscious or not.